-- 2 links of spanish chorizo, quarted length-wise and chopped (I like wellshire farms chorizo from whole foods because it’s nitrate free and lower in fat) – if the casing is loose at all, try to peel as much as you can off
+- 2 links of spanish chorizo, quartered length-wise and chopped (I like wellshire farms chorizo from whole foods because it’s nitrate free) – if the casing is loose at all, try to peel as much as you can off

 - 1 lb shrimp, peeled, deveined, and butterflied

 - 4 cloves of garlic, grated (or minced)